Yahya Rahim Safavi: Early life

+His wife was a physician.
+She told me that the bullet was lodged in my leg and would have to be removed surgically, but she had only trained in general medicine and could only administer antibiotics to prevent the wound from becoming infected.
+I stayed there for a while, then traveled to Tehran, and from there to Qom, where I stayed for a month at the home of Hojjat al-Islam Mohammad Al-Eshaq.

+He brought a surgeon to the house, who numbed my leg with a local anesthetic, made an incision in my thigh with a scalpel, removed the bullet with forceps, placed it on a bandage, and said, 'Here is a souvenir from His Imperial Majesty Aryamehr.'
+He then stitched up the wound.
+Even today, both the bullet entry wound and the surgical scar are still visible on my leg.

+During the height of the Iranian Revolution, Safavi was active in the city of Isfahan.
+In the early days of the revolution, he worked alongside Ali Sayad Shirazi to organize revolutionary forces in Isfahan.

+In 1995, Rahim Safavi earned a Master's degree in Political Geography from Imam Hossein University.
+He later received a Ph.D. in Political geography from Tarbiat Modares University in 2001.

+He has served as a professor of Political Geography at Kharazmi University, Shahid Beheshti University, the University of Tehran, and Tarbiat Modares University.

 Career

 Safavi was one of the leaders of the Iran–Iraq War.

+Safavi served as Commander of the IRGC Grund Forces from 1985 to 1986 and again from 1988 to 1989.

+He served as the deputy commander of Islamic Revolutionary Guard Corps from 1989 until 1997 when he was appointed its commander, replacing Mohsen Rezaee in 1997.

 During the US-led invasion of Afghanistan, he played a key role in the uprising in Herat in November 2001, where American, Iranian and Northern Alliance troops supported a local uprising against the Taliban.

-He served as the deputy commander of Islamic Revolutionary Guards Corps until 1997 when he was appointed its commander, replacing Mohsen Rezaee in 1997.

 He was replaced as commander of the IRGC by Mohammad Ali Jafari, former director of the Strategic Studies Center of the IRGC on 1 September 2007.
 Then he was appointed by the Supreme Leader, Ali Khamenei as his special military advisor.

 Political views

-Safavi is a leading advocate of the so-called "Axis of Resistance," which includes Hezbollah, Hamas, and Iran-backed militias in Iraq, Syria, and Yemen.
+Safavi is a leading advocate of the Axis of Resistance, which includes Hezbollah, Hamas, and Iran-backed militias in Iraq, Syria, and Yemen.
 He argued that this network has already dealt strategic blows to Israel and has the potential to reshape the region's geopolitical future.
 According to Safavi, Israel has been "defeated by the Resistance," and he emphasizes that the liberation of Palestine will only be achieved through persistent armed struggle.

 On Apr 7, 2024, Safavi opined that Hamas is an idea and an ideal that cannot be destroyed.
-During his speech at the 6th International Conference of Solidarity with Palestinian Youth, Safavi praised Hamas’s October 7 attack on Israel, describing it as a "glorious" operation.
+During his speech at the 6th International Conference of Solidarity with Palestinian Youth, Safavi praised Hamas’s October 7 attacks on Israel, describing it as a "glorious" operation.